xcwolfe/Differential-Expression-in-C-elegans/JUM workflow.md

+# JUM workflow
-# This pipeline illustrates how to run JUM using a large cluster computer (with hopefully lots of memory).
+This pipeline illustrates how to run JUM using a large cluster computer (with hopefully lots of memory).
 We will be utilizing Unix (C language) and later R to analyze our JUM data

 Navigate to your working directory: